 Most read articles by the same author(s)

-- Claudia Vieira, Claudia Coeli, Fernanda Aguiar, Kenneth Camargo, Jr., Rejane Pinheiro, Patricia Flores, Effect of short interdelivery interval between the first and second pregnancies in adolescence on low birth weight. , International Journal for Population Data Science: Vol 1 No 1 (2017): IJPDS
+- Claudia Vieira, Claudia Coeli, Fernanda Aguiar, Kenneth Camargo, Jr., Rejane Pinheiro, Patricia Flores, Effect of short interdelivery interval between the first and second pregnancies in adolescence on low birth weight. , International Journal of Population Data Science: Vol 1 No 1 (2017): IJPDS